DLXPlugins/highlight-and-share/readme.txt

 https://www.youtube.com/watch?v=ZtcPacmr87E

-= You Moved Your Minimum Requirement to WordPress 5.5?
-Why? =

-Several people are having JavaScript issues.
-I want to make sure these are fixed so that this plugin is as reliable as possible.

 = Will you be adding more sharing services? =

-Possibly.  <a href="https://github.com/ronalfy/highlight-and-share/issues">Open up an issue</a>.
+Possibly.  <a href="https://github.com/ronalfy/highlight-and-share/issues">Please open up an issue</a>.

 = Where did my icons go? =